 Part-time businesses are booming.
-Growing numbers of UK adults use their spare time to grow a new business or earn extra income
+Growing numbers of UK adults use their spare time to start a side hustle, grow a new business or earn extra income

 And although some part-time entrepreneurs just want to make ends meet, people create spare-time companies for other reasons too.